 This program is supervised by the NAAL Director and the NAAL Executive Committee.
 Revisions to the program will go through the NAAL Resource Sharing Committee before being approved by the Executive Committee.
 NAAL libraries can sign up for the program through the NAAL Director.
 NAAL libraries currently in the program who wish to not participate are asked to give the NAAL Director two month’s written notice before terminating participation.
-Information on the program and the list of participating institutions are housed on the NAAL website.

 As a part of this this program participating libraries agree at a minimum to: